coffeemkr0/Cloudflow/README.md

 <h2>Projects</h2>
 <h3>Cloudflow.Web</h3>
-This is the web application that a user interacts with to configure jobs and agents.
+This is the ASP.NET MVC web application that a user interacts with to configure jobs and agents.

+<h3>Cloudflow.Core</h3>
+A class library that contains the core functionality of the application.

+<h3>Cloudflow.Agent.Desktop</h3>
+A simple console application that hosts an instance of the Agent class that is implemented in the Cloudflow.Core project.

+<h3>Cloudflow.Agent.WindowsService</h3>
+A simple windows service that hosts an instance of the Agent class that is implemented in the Cloudflow.Core project.

+<h3>Cloudflow.Extensions</h3>
+A class library that contains implementations of extensions, such as jobs, triggers and steps.
+Cloudflow does not implement any classes directly in the core project, every part of the workflow is treated as an extension.
+This project is basically treated like a custom assembly that a developer created that is just always available for use for every user.

+<h3>Cloudflow.Agent.Setup</h3>
+A simple windows forms application that can be ran on a PC to install/setup an agent on a PC.